 - List new furniture, fixtures, appliances, etc.

 Please read the following sentence slowly since many people mess up in this regard.
 ALWAYS TRY TO GET REIMBURSED FOR YOUR EXPENSES!
-If you are entitled to reimbursement those expenses are NOT deductible.
-You are better off having an expense report turned down.

 - Automobile (Summary of Auto Mileage log by vehicle) (You must provide a written log in the event of an audit)